yutre021/SQL_CONCEPTS/README.md

 * **Hybrid/Multi-model DBMS:** Support multiple data models within a single system.

 In essence, a DBMS is the **software layer that orchestrates all data operations**, making the manipulation of complex information accessible and reliable for applications and users.

+# O Modelo Relacional em Bancos de Dados

+O Modelo Relacional é um dos modelos mais amplamente utilizados para a organização e gerenciamento de dados em bancos de dados.
+Ele foi formalmente introduzido em 1970 por Edgar F. Codd.

+## Características Principais (Português)

+O sucesso e a durabilidade do modelo relacional são atribuídos a um conjunto de características fundamentais:

+* **Álgebra Relacional:** É a base teórica e matemática do modelo relacional, fornecendo um conjunto de operações (como seleção, projeção, junção, união, etc.) que permitem manipular os dados de forma precisa e eficiente.
+A álgebra relacional serve como fundamento para as linguagens de consulta de bancos de dados.
+* **Relações:** Os dados são organizados em estruturas bidimensionais chamadas "relações", que são comumente conhecidas como **tabelas**.
+Cada tabela consiste em linhas (registros ou tuplas) e colunas (atributos ou campos).
+As relações entre diferentes tabelas são estabelecidas através de chaves (primárias e estrangeiras), o que permite a integridade e a consistência dos dados.
+* **TAD para Armazenamento (Tipos Abstratos de Dados):** O modelo frequentemente lida com a abstração dos dados através de Tipos Abstratos de Dados, o que significa que o usuário interage com os dados em um nível lógico, sem a necessidade de conhecer os detalhes de sua implementação física ou armazenamento.
+Isso promove a independência de dados.
+* **Transparência:** O modelo relacional oferece um alto grau de transparência para o usuário.
+Isso significa que o usuário não precisa se preocupar com os detalhes de como os dados são fisicamente armazenados ou otimizados.
+As consultas são focadas no que deve ser recuperado, e não em como deve ser feito.

+### SQL e o Modelo Relacional

+A linguagem **SQL (Structured Query Language)** é a linguagem padrão para interagir com bancos de dados relacionais.
+Ela permite definir a estrutura do banco de dados (DDL), manipular os dados (DML), controlar o acesso (DCL) e, principalmente, realizar consultas complexas para extrair informações.
+A popularidade e a robustez do SQL estão diretamente ligadas à ampla adoção do modelo relacional.

+## The Relational Model in Databases

+The Relational Model is one of the most widely used models for organizing and managing data in databases.
+It was formally introduced in 1970 by Edgar F. Codd.

+## Key Characteristics (English)

+The success and longevity of the relational model are attributed to a set of fundamental characteristics:

+* **Relational Algebra:** This is the theoretical and mathematical foundation of the relational model, providing a set of operations (such as selection, projection, join, union, etc.) that allow for precise and efficient manipulation of data.
+Relational algebra serves as the basis for database query languages.
+* **Relations:** Data is organized into two-dimensional structures called "relations," which are commonly known as **tables**.
+Each table consists of rows (records or tuples) and columns (attributes or fields).
+Relationships between different tables are established through keys (primary and foreign keys), which ensures data integrity and consistency.
+* **ADT for Storage (Abstract Data Types):** The model often deals with data abstraction through Abstract Data Types, meaning the user interacts with data at a logical level without needing to know the details of its physical implementation or storage.
+This promotes data independence.
+* **Transparency:** The relational model offers a high degree of transparency to the user.
+This means the user does not need to worry about the details of how data is physically stored or optimized.
+Queries focus on *what* needs to be retrieved, rather than *how* it should be done.

+### SQL and the Relational Model

+The **SQL (Structured Query Language)** is the standard language for interacting with relational databases.
+It allows for defining the database structure (DDL), manipulating data (DML), controlling access (DCL), and, crucially, performing complex queries to extract information.
+The popularity and robustness of SQL are directly linked to the widespread adoption of the relational model.

+---